redcraft-org/redcraft_internal_workspace/communication/2021 delay.md

 :gb:

 Happy New Year 2021 to everyone, and may it be better than 2020!

 We know that the opening of RedCraft.org was scheduled for 2020, but unfortunately, we didn't really have enough time to work to reach our goal of an opening before the end of the year.

 However, we are still working on the server.
 Indeed, in 2020, we have already designed and completed many projects that will be used for RedCraft once opened:
-- Plugin of anti lag when a player generates terrain (AntiGenerationLag)
+- Plugin of anti-lag when a player generates terrain (AntiGenerationLag)
 - Plugin to list servers and players on the website (RedCraftBungeeJsonApi)
 - Discord's built-in chat plugin with real-time translation (RedCraftChat)
 - Minecraft server management software for Linux (redcraft_server_manager)